Leapy Lee: Personal life

 Lee was born Graham Pulleyblank in Eastbourne, East Sussex, on 2 July 1939.
 He performs as Leapy Lee, and also uses the names Lee Graham and Leapy Lee Graham.

 In July 1970, Lee was arrested after a brawl at the Red Lion pub in Sunningdale, Berkshire pub in which a relief manager was wounded.
 Lee was sentenced to three years for unlawful wounding, and his friend Alan Lake (an actor and the third husband of actress and singer Diana Dors) received eighteen months for his role in the brawl.

-As of 2024, Lee lives in Majorca and makes occasional returns to the UK.
+As of 2024, Lee lives in Mallorca and makes occasional returns to the United Kingdom.